-each of the following ranges (report information finformation). , S .
-Percent in top tenth of high school graduating class: Percent in top quarter of high school graduating class: Percent in top half of high school graduating class: Percent in bottom half of high school graduating class: Percent in bottom quarter of high school graduating class: Percent of total first-time, first-year (freshman) students 100% s: 0% class , op half + bottom half = 100%. igh school class rank: 40% C11.
-Percentage of all enrolled, degree-seeking, first-ti- point averages within each of the following ranges from whom you collected high school GPA. • , Percent who had GPA of 3.75 and higher
+Percent in top tenth of high school graduating class: 69% Percent in top quarter of high school graduating class: 90% Percent in top half of high school graduating class: 100% Percent in bottom half of high school graduating class: 0% Percent in bottom quarter of high school graduating class: 0%

-Percent who had GPA between 3.00 and 3.24 Percent who had GPA between 2.50 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 C12.
-Average high school GPA of all degree-seeking, f Percent of total first-time, first-year (freshman) studes Admission Policies C13.
-Application fee Does your institution have an application fee? \boxtimes Yes □No Amount of application fee: \$50 Can it be waived for applicants with financial need? ∇ Yes □ No can it be warved for appreciates with intalicial need.
-105 If you have an application fee and an on-line application fee: X Free: Reduced: Can on-line application fee be waived for applicants w ith financial need?
-Yes C14.
-Application closing date Does your institution have an application closing date Application closing date (fall): 1/15 Priority date: 1/15 e? 🗵 Yes □ No C15.
-Are first-time, first-year students accepted for te rms other th an the fall?
-Yes 🗌 No C16.
-Notification to applicants of admission decision se ent (fill in one e only) On a rolling basis beginning (date): By (date): 4/1 Other:
+Top half + bottom half = 100%.

+Percent of total first-time, first-year (freshman) students who submitted high school class rank: 25%

+C11.
+Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
+Report information only for those students from whom you collected high school GPA.

+C12.
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:

+Percent of total first-time, first-year (freshman) students who submitted high school GPA: %

+Admission Policies

+C13.
+Application fee

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee

+Can on-line application fee be waived for applicants with financial need?
+Yes

+C14.
+Application closing date

+C15.
+Are first-time, first-year students accepted for terms other than the fall? 🖂 Yes 🗌 No

+C16.
+Notification to applicants of admission decision sent (fill in one only) By (date): 4/1

 C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within 2 weeks if notified thereafter Other: Deadline for housing deposit (MMDD): 6/29 Amount of housing deposit: \$200 Refundable if student does not enroll?
-X Yes, in full Yes, in part No If notice of intent not to occupy housing is received before May 1 preceding the fall semester or November 1 preceding the spring semester for continuing students.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): 5/1 Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No

 C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes INO

-Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No If yes, maximum period of postponement: 1 year, though we do make exceptions for longer periods C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ☐ Yes ☐ No C20.
+If yes, maximum period of postponement: 1 year, though we will make exceptions for longer periods due to national service obligations.

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
+(Initiated during 2006-2007 cycle)

+Early Decision and Early Action Plans

+C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Xes No

-If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: 11/15 12/20 Other early decision plan closing date: Other early decision plan notification date: 2/10 For the Fall 2007 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan 142 Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ∑ Yes □ No If "yes," please complete the following: Early action closing date Early action notification date 11/15 1/15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? ☐ Yes No r an Appnicant Fall Applicants ---------------- ------ -------------------
+If "yes," please complete the following:

+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+\boxtimes Yes \square No

+If "yes," please complete the following:

+Early action closing date:11/10Early action notification date:12/20

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+🗌 Yes  🖾 No